rafaeldtinoco/portablebpf/README.md

 Contains patch(es) for some workarounds to get the libcc version of this example tool in older kernels.
 If you are running this in a recent kernel, there is no need to continue reading this item.

-[1] trick: as stated before, if you are running this in an older kernel it won't support BTF.
+ - [1] trick: as stated before, if you are running this in an older kernel it won't support BTF.
 Without getting into too many details, BTF is a very simple and small way to inform about all needed rellocations a pre-compiled eBPF bytecode would need for the current running kernel.

-If you run: ```tools/bpftool btf dump file /sys/kernel/btf/vmlinux format c > vmlinux.h``` in a recent kernel you will get a header file describing all existing types for the current kernel, for example.
+> If you run: ```tools/bpftool btf dump file /sys/kernel/btf/vmlinux format c > vmlinux.h``` in a recent kernel you will get a header file describing all existing types for the current kernel, for example.

-> I have made some tricks in this example to make sure the libbpf binary would also be portable to a 4.x kernel.
+> I have made some tricks in this example to make sure the libbpf based binary would also be portable to a 4.x kernel.
 So, by using the trick described here, you will be able to compile a single binary and run it in a v4.15 kernel and a v5.8 kernel, without recompiling it.
 >
 > If you are curious, check mine.c and search for **attach_kprobe_legacy()** function.